marxin/texi2rst-generated/sphinx/gccint/rtl-representation/on-the-side-ssa-form-for-rtl.rst

 postorder.
 This list includes the entry block (which always comes first) and the exit block (which always comes last).

-.. index:: extended basic blocks, RTL SSA
+.. index:: extended basic blocks, RTL SSA, rtl_ssa::ebb_info

-.. index:: rtl_ssa::ebb_info

 RTL SSA basic blocks are chained together into 'extended basic blocks' (EBBs), represented by an ``rtl_ssa::ebb_info``.
 Extended basic